-The House of the Swinging Sixties
+The House of the Swinging Sixties, Chorley

-After a few weeks waiting for a response the call finally came through to say the sisters after some pursuading had agreed and a fist visit was quickkly arranged.
+After a few weeks waiting for a response the call finally came through to say the sisters after some pursuading had agreed and a fist visit was quickly arranged.
 Patience and perserverance had paid off.
 Other people's kindness once again to the fore.

 My first visit of two lasted a few hours but towards the end my batteries died so I pleaded for a second visit which was duly granted a week later.

-The second visit whislt taking a break in the garden, the police arrived and wated to know what I was dong there.
+The second visit whilst taking a break in the garden, the police arrived and wanted to know what I was dong there.
 I explained the whole story and showed her the keys I had in my hand and if she wanted she could pop over the road to speak with the keyholder who granted me access.
 This wasn't good enough for the young police lady who still wanted to take all my details to which I declined not having any reason to give them.
 She warned me the house is under police surveillance and she may come back to check.
 Seems some can ignore blatant facts when they are staring them in rthe face!

 A house, full of remnants of the past, little reminders of past social trends, fashion styles and tastes.
 Such houses are rare to find that have so much left inside and are still fairly intact.
-When they are found, it is quite wonderful to get the chance to document everything before it vansihes forever.
+When they are found, it is quite wonderful to get the chance to document everything before it vanishes forever.